-The best part is the maple icing.
+The best part of this recipe is the maple icing.
 You drizzle it on so the cookies look pretty and get a good deal of flavor from the fake maple which I like to smugly call fenugreek since the smell reminds me of the fenugreek tea I drank long ago.
-Maple extract taste more like pancake syrup than actual maple, but It’s good in its own fake maple way, though.
+Maple extract taste more like pancake syrup than actual maple, but It's good in its own fake maple way, though.
 Definitely good on the pumpkin cookies.
-Here’s the recipe.
+Here's the recipe.

 - 2-½ cups all-purpose flour